canonical/checkbox/docs/explanation/remote.rst

 ===================

-It's easy to lose SSH connection with the DUT, and if the device doesn't offer screen-like funcitonality then the Checkbox session has to be started over.
+It's easy to lose SSH connection with the DUT, and if the device doesn't offer screen-like functionality then the Checkbox session has to be started over.

 When a UI is drawn a lot of data is transmitted through the network.
 Checkbox Remote sends lean data only.